Melinda Sheehan, MS, CCC-SLP

 Melinda Sheehan received her Bachelor of Arts in Elementary Education and Communications.
-She worked as a first grade teacher for six years, where she obtained her Master of Arts in Education and Teacher of Students with Disabilities certification.
+She worked as a first grade teacher for six years, where she obtained her Master of Science in Education and Teacher of Students with Disabilities certification.
 She decided she wanted to hone her skill set and become more specialized.
 Melinda graduated from Seton Hall University, with a Master in Science in Speech-Language Pathology and was awarded “Outstanding All-Around Student” for both clinical and academic excellence as well as being inducted into the Alpha Eta honor society.

 Melinda started her career in Speech-Language Pathology at The New Beginnings School in Fairfield, NJ.
 In 2013, Melinda joined the faculty and staff at The Phoenix Center in Nutley, NJ.